 Emily Watts and Sam Weir made the difficult decision to leave their respective careers in Sydney (Human Resources and Agribusiness) to trial life on the farm.
 They were fortunate enough to return to a successful family farm and join forces with Sam’s parents to operate the family farming business.
 They have since had two beautiful children – George and Lucy.

 Their advice is to remain connected with your community whether that be through sport, your children or other activities; and to take breaks from the farm to give the farmer a well-earned rest!

-Camilla Kenny is a Rural Adversity Mental Health (RAMHP) Coordinator in western NSW, and through her role will often speak with people who have transitioned from metropolitan areas to the land; drawing upon their strengths and supports.
+Camilla Herbig is a Rural Adversity Mental Health (RAMHP) Coordinator in western NSW, and through her role will often speak with people who have transitioned from metropolitan areas to the land; drawing upon their strengths and supports.

 Camilla grew up on her family’s sheep and cropping farm in Central Western NSW, and upon completing her studies in the city, returned to a rural area and then a farm where she currently resides.
 She feels that building social connections with the community is crucial in managing the transition, whether through neighbours, local organisations such as show societies, sporting teams, or groups like churches or special-interest clubs.

 Pip Job is the 2014 National & NSW/Act RIRDC Rural Woman of the Year and is the former CEO of the Little River Landcare Group in the central west of NSW.
 Pip has been a beef cattle producer for 20 years and has worked in the not-for-profit sector for the last 10 years.
 Pip’s experience of working collaboratively with community in an agricultural context now sees her leading the Young Farmer Business Program, an initiative of the NSW Department of Primary Industries.